-- 13.3.B.1 Each Multi-occupant vehicle will need to complete the route.
-Teams will only receive credit for distance traveled and will not receive any credit for distance which is not covered or distance covered while trailering. - 13.3.B.2 If a Multi-occupant vehicle trailers they will not be awarded any distance for the period trailered - 13.3.B.3 Multi-occupant vehicles will trailer under the same regulations as trailering for the Tour regulations. - 13.3.B.4 Reference Reg.
-12.24 for trailering regulations.
+13.3.B.1 Each Multi-occupant vehicle will need to complete the route.
+Teams will only receive credit for distance traveled and will not receive any credit for distance which is not covered or distance covered while trailering.

+13.3.B.2 If a Multi-occupant vehicle trailers their energy efficiency score of Reg 13.2.B.1 will be set to zero (0).

+13.3.B.3 Not used